MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 Data Id:

-- IdentificationField: BitLocker identification field
+- IdentificationField: This is a BitLocker identification field.
-- SecIdentificationField: Allowed BitLocker identification field
+- SecIdentificationField: This is an allowed BitLocker identification field.

 If you disable or don't configure this setting, the identification field isn't required.